FabienRoger/Countergen/docs/countergen/outline.rst

 .. autofunction:: countergen.evaluate_and_save

-And that's it! ``countergen`` and ``countergentorch`` provides to generate variations, load models easily, and edit them to decrease performance gaps between different categories.
+And that's it! ``countergen`` and ``countergentorch`` provide powerful ways to generate variations, load models easily, and edit them to decrease performance gaps between different categories.
 Click on *Next* to know more.